Assistance Animal Policy

 Process for requesting An Emotional Support Animal in College Housing

-The process for requesting an Emotional Support Animal follows the general procedures set forth by Disability Resources.
-A student is not permitted to live with an ESA on campus until receiving approval by the Disability Resources.
-Contact Disability Resources for additional information.
+The process for requesting an Emotional Support Animal follows the general procedures set forth by the Office of Accessible Education.
+A student is not permitted to live with an ESA on campus until receiving approval by the Office of Accessible Education.
+Contact the Office of Accessible Education for additional information.
 Students with Support Animals are not required to register with the College.

 Conflicting Health Conditions and Aversions